-Cash games are less risky than GPPs in terms of buy-ins, but have a much smaller potential ROI.
-There is a significant difference between head-to-heads and double-ups though.
-In head-to-heads, if you play a handful, you will usually cash in some and lose others; however, in double-ups, the cash line is usually consistent between contests.
+Cash games are less risky than GPPs in terms of buy-ins but have a much smaller potential ROI.
+There is a significant difference between head-to-heads and double-ups, though.
+In head-to-heads, if you play a handful, you will usually cash in some and lose others; in double-ups, the cash line is usually consistent between contests.
 Thus the variance on a day-to-day basis is smaller in head-to-heads than other cash formats.

 A critical aspect of profitability that is overlooked by novice players is the percentage of entry fees that go to the site fees.
 Although these fees are important to sustaining the economy of a site, you should shop around different sites and preferentially enter contests with lower fees.
-Rake changes from site-to-site, contest-to-contest, and even day-to-day.
+Rake changes from site to site, contest to contest, and even day to day.
 It’s important to keep track of rake changes in the contests you enter to make sure they are still profitable.
 If you have a 2% historical ROI in a contest, you’ll start losing money if the contest rake goes from 11% to 14%.
-It will serve you well to sit out that contest until you can increase your skill level sufficiently to overcome the increase rake, or to look for a similar contest on another site that has a lower rake.
+It will serve you well to sit out that contest until you can increase your skill level sufficiently to overcome the increased rake, or to look for a similar contest on another site that has a lower rake.

 Putting it all together

 Despite their high variance, GPPs should be your preferred format to enter.
 Novices are drawn toward the potential of a life-changing payout, resulting in easier fields than cash games.
 To make a profit, you have to have a skill advantage significant enough to overcome the site fees, so you will do best seeking out contests with a high proportion of unskilled players.